 In addition to Board diversity, FirstService understands the benefits of a diversified work force.
-Forty-nine (49%) of the leaders, managers and executive officers of FirstService, including all of its major subsidiaries, are women.
-While FirstService does not have a fixed target for the representation of women in executive officer positions, it is committed to promoting diversity among its senior leadership and will consider the level of female representation and the other indicia of diversity when deliberating on hires and promotions regarding all senior leadership positions, including executive officers.
-In identifying and considering potential candidates for senior leadership, including executive officer appointments, FirstService considers factors such as years of service, regional background, merit, experience and qualifications.
+310 (47%) of the leaders, managers and executive officers of FirstService, including all of its major subsidiaries, are women.
+While FirstService does not have a fixed target for the representation of women in executive officer positions, it is committed to promoting diversity among its senior leadership and will consider the level of female representation and the other indicia of diversity when deliberating on hires and promotions regarding all senior leadership positions, including executive officer appointments, FirstService considers factors such as years of service, regional background, merit, experience and qualifications.
 In addition, unlike the identification and selection process for the Board, the diversity of FirstService's senior leadership team is driven by other factors, some of which are outside of the control of FirstService, including the level of employee turnover, the times at which hiring and promotion opportunities arise, the available pipeline of employees with the necessary skills and experiences, and various other factors.
-FirstService has, and will continue to, assess and develop ways to promote women at FirstService and to ensure women are provided greater opportunities for advancement within FirstService.
-FirstService's commitment to diversity extends beyond formal programs and initiatives.
+FirstService has, and will continue to, assess and develop ways to promote women at FirstService's commitment to diversity extends beyond formal programs and initiatives.
 FirstService strives to create a culture in which both visible and tacit differences are recognized and valued, and where all employees are able to contribute and fulfil their potential without artificial barriers.